 During the Institute’s Encountering Memory training program conducted in 2007-2008, teachers continually expressed a need for new resources dedicated to the famine.
 Responding to the teachers’ need, the Institute developed Ukrainian Famine of 1932-1933: The Human Dimension of the Tragedy, a multimedia lesson for secondary school teachers in Ukraine.
 Drawing upon video testimonies of those who lived through the Great Famine—there are approximately 800 testimonies in the Institute’s archive where the famine is discussed—the lesson examines the tragic event from two different perspectives: through the lens of official history, and through the lens of ordinary people.

 In addition to presenting these resources, Lenchovska and Voitenko introduced teachers to the content of the Institute’s Visual History Archive related to Georgia and Armenia.
-The archive consists of nearly 52,000 videotaped interviews with Holocaust survivors and other witnesses, collected in fifty-six countries and in thirty-two languages.
-In their testimonies, in addition to the Holocaust-related experiences, interviewees recount stories about their prewar and postwar life, thus offering a unique source of invaluable information about life in the XX century.
-In all, ninety-four eyewitnesses—Holocaust survivors, liberators, and rescuers/aid providers, including the six who gave their interviews in Georgia—discuss their experiences in that country before, during, and after World War II.
-In addition, twenty-five testimonies in the archive include content about prewar, wartime, and postwar life in Armenia.
+The archive consists of nearly 52,000 videotaped interviews with Holocaust survivors and other witnesses, collected in 56 countries and in 32 languages.
+In their testimonies, in addition to the Holocaust-related experiences, interviewees recount stories about their prewar and postwar life, thus offering a unique source of invaluable information about life in the 20th Century.
+In all, 94 eyewitnesses—Holocaust survivors, liberators, and rescuers/aid providers, including the 6 who gave their interviews in Georgia—discuss their experiences in that country before, during, and after World War II.
+In addition, 25 testimonies in the archive include content about prewar, wartime, and postwar life in Armenia.
 Teachers can use these testimonies to develop their own classroom resources, implementing the innovative methods of teaching with multi-media and enhancing students’ learning experiences with the local content.

 Sources of Tolerance is a joint project of the Euro-Asian Jewish Congress and the Congress of National Minorities of Ukraine.